RyanCathcart/RyanCathcart/README.md

 - Material UI
 - PostgreSQL

-#### Technologies I'm looking forward to learn in the near future are:
+#### The technologies I'm looking forward to learn in the near future are:
 - .NET MAUI (Multi-Platform App UI)
 - ASP.NET Minimal Web APIs (New in .NET 6)
 - Vue or Svelte